rbmm/DbgView64Crash/readme.md

 (the DbgView64Crash.exe simply do this, nothing more, work when `Capture Win32` enabled)

 who can found exactly reason and source place of crash ?

+"Capture Kernel" also must be enabled - and need re-run dbgview64 after it will be enabled (if disabled at start)